 I came up with eight things:

 First is that I would expect to see them making deliberate ‘conscious’ choices about the actions they take, and the actions of their organisations.
 Second, I would expect those choices to be made in line with some clearly defined purpose and values.

-Fourthly, I would expect to see calmness in the face of dramatic situations.
-And fifth, I would expect the conscious leader to be able to make clear sense of those situations, so that (sixth) they could then find ways forward from even the most difficult circumstances.
+Fourth, I would expect to see calmness in the face of dramatic situations.
+Fifth, I would expect the conscious leader to be able to make clear sense of those situations, so that (sixth) they could then find ways forward from even the most difficult circumstances.

 Seventh, I would expect the conscious leaders to be able to articulate an inspiring vision.

-And on this Armistice Day of remembrance for the millions who died in the Great War, and other wars since, conscious leadership is probably something all of us would do well to strive towards.
+And on this Armistice Day of remembrance for the millions who died during the Great War and in other wars since, conscious leadership is probably something all of us would do well to strive towards.